r-craig73/nflArrestTracker/readme.md

 #### By Ron Craig (https://github.com/r-craig73) & Johnny Mayer (https://github.com/johnnymayer)

 ## Description
-#### Epicodus lesson - Using javascript and API data from http://nflarrest.com/ (http://nflarrest.com/api/) to retreive a list of arrested NFL atheletes for various crimes.
+#### Epicodus lesson - Using javascript and API data from http://nflarrest.com/ (http://nflarrest.com/api/) to retrieve a list of arrested NFL athletes for various crimes.

 ## Application Setup
 * Clone the repository